Mary Shaw (actress): Professional Women's League

-On the Stage
+On the stage

 An early edition of The Theatre Magazine claimed that "to see Mary Shaw act...is inevitably to feel an interest in the woman behind the actress."
 Shaw was onstage consistently throughout her life.
 She was particularly drawn to the work of popular playwrights Henrik Ibsen and George Bernard Shaw, but she did not limit herself to their work.
 Though she starred in shows with varying production values, Shaw was picky when it came to the moral implications of her art.
 She often chose her roles with a feminist mindset as most plays at the time were created by men and did not portray women correctly.
 When offered a part in Mrs. Wiggs of the Cabbage Patch, she turned it down claiming that "it teaches contentment with and resignation to poverty."
 Her dedication to acting was inspiring.
-Even when her mother suddenly passed away on the eve of an opening show, she insisted on performing.
-Unfortunately, the reviews for the show were less than glowing as she was appropriately distracted.
+Even when her mother suddenly died on the eve of an opening show, she insisted on performing.
+The reviews for the show were less than glowing as she was appropriately distracted.
 Shaw was often criticized for acting in a very explicit way, namely for wearing excessive makeup as in her more risqué roles.
 Fortunately, other shows had more success.
 She originated the title character of G.B.
 Shaw's Mrs. Warren's Profession and revived the role several times in her life, each time to complimentary reviews.
 Shaw's role in Mrs. Warren's Profession was very controversial for the undesirable way she acted in a specific scene in the play.
 It was said by various critics that her character spoke in too much of a low-class tone than what was deemed socially acceptable in performance at that time.

-The extremely controversial Ghosts was another career mark role for Shaw, with its first English performances occurring in 1894.
-The play, which Shaw took on an American tour, received mostly outrage and critical backlash.
-Despite this response, Shaw successfully produced various plays following the tour.
+The extremely controversial Ghosts was another career mark role for Shaw; its first English performance in the U.S. had occurred in 1894.
+The play, which Shaw played the lead in at the New York Independent Theatre in 1899, received mostly outrage and critical backlash.
+Despite this response, Shaw successfully produced various plays following the production.